 As for myself, I noticed that I bike 4-5 times more often and longer with an e-bike, and I also bike when I am tired, or when it rains, or when it is uphill, and altogether I do more exercise and more consistently with my e-bike vs. I did on my non-e-bike.

 17. Can I add a child-seat to an e-bike?

 Yes.
 But it depends mostly on the frame and the rack.
 The best is to try the seat on the bike before you buy the bike and/or the bike-seat.
 The more “special” is the frame, the more difficulty you might have.

-In general, my experience is that Dutch made e-bikes are the most compatible with child-seats – somehow it is part of cycling life.
+In general, my experience is that Dutch made e-bikes are the most compatible with child-seats – somehow it is part of cycling life in The Netherlands.
 German, French, Italian, English, etc. manufacturers seem to be always surprised and confused when I ask them [before buying the bike] if they can confirm that it can hold a child-seat well.

-If you mount a bike seat on the back, probably you need a front rack or front basket to carry luggage.
-Or y
+If you mount a child-seat on the back, probably you need a front rack or front basket to carry luggage.

-If you want to use a front-child seat, choose a bike with a more upright body position.
+If you want to use a front-child seat, choose a bike with an upright body position.

 I have tried many-many child seats, here are my preferences: